Iberian lynx: Threats

 The Iberian lynx is threatened by habitat loss, road accidents, and illegal hunting.
 Habitat loss is due mainly to infrastructure improvement, urban and resort development and tree mono cultivation, which fragments the lynx's distribution.
-In the 20th century, rabbit diseases such as myxomatosis and hemorrhagic disease resulted in a dramatic decline of its main prey.
+In the 20th century, rabbit diseases such as myxomatosis and haemorrhagic disease resulted in a dramatic decline of its main prey.
 Further, the lynx was hunted as "vermin" under a law passed under Francisco Franco, from the 1950s to the late 1970s, when the hunting of lynx was prohibited.
 Secret hunting of lynxes still occurs today and is becoming a serious problem.
 Illegal traps set for rabbits and foxes were the leading causes for lynx mortality in the 1990s.

 In addition, every year, several Iberian lynxes die when trying to cross highways with heavy traffic, representing the majority of lynx deaths.
 In 2013, 14 Iberian lynxes died on roads, and 21 in 2014.
 In 2023, 144 lynxes were killed on roads.

 In 2007, several individuals died of feline leukemia.

 Increasing interactions with humans and spread of antibiotic resistant genes between lynx populations could pose a significant threat not only to lynx but also to humans.